 Once you finish sightseeing, come back to the hotel to enjoy the on-site bar and Miss River restaurant serving Cajun and Creole cuisine.

 On the Taste of Texas Route, make a stop in beautiful Montgomery, located about 8 hours from Orlando.
 Montgomery was central to the Civil Rights Movement and history can be felt throughout the city.

 The Montgomery Bus Boycotts led to the court's ruling segregation on public buses as unconstitutional.
 Make sure to visit the Freedom Rides Museum.
 It's in Greyhound Station where the Freedom Riders left the bus in the 60s.

 Art lovers should check out the Montgomery Museum of Fine Arts.
 This one-of-a-kind museum has over 4,000 works, including American art dating back to the 18th century.
 Entry is free and you can park nearby.

 Another must-see destination for history buffs is Old Alabama Town.
-Step back in time to and visit over 50 buildings and houses that are open to the public and are restored to how they'd look in the 19th century.We recommend enjoying Montgomery in style at the beloved Renaissance Montgomery Hotel.
-Located on Tallapoosa Street, in downtown Montgomery, this traditional yet classy hotel has private parking on-site priced ($23 per day), a rooftop pool and on-site spa, and the incredible on-site restaurant The House.
+Step back in time to and visit over 50 buildings and houses that are open to the public and are restored to how they'd look in the 19th century.We recommend enjoying Montgomery in style at the beautiful Renaissance Montgomery Hotel.
+Located on Tallapoosa Street, in downtown Montgomery, this traditional yet classy hotel has private parking on-site, a rooftop pool and on-site spa, and the incredible on-site restaurant The House.